microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 ### Security guidelines

-{🟨TODO: Fill in with solution specific security guidelines similar to the below}

-This template uses Azure Key Vault to store all connections to communicate between resources.

 This template also uses [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for local development and deployment.

 To ensure continued best practices in your own repository, we recommend that anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled.